 Essentially, the safe mode allows startup procedures to run fast and independently.
 All applications are held at bay, giving users a sneak view of the OS's performance and health.

 Older versions (Windows 8 and earlier) require users to press the F8 key concurrently, and safe mode will prompt.
 Press Shift + F8 for later versions (Windows 10 inclusive) have better versions with the automatic repair modes.

-Practically, if you confirm that things are OK, the highest probability is - the undeletable file has no linkage to malfunctioning OS.
+Practically, if you confirm that things are OK, the highest probability is - that the undeletable file has no linkage to the malfunctioning OS.